FateUnix29/fivepebblespong/README.md

 A Rain World mod that adds a game controller to Five Pebbles' room.
 If slugcat grabs it, slugcat can control Five Pebbles' puppet.

 The goal is to use the code from Breakout from Five Pebbles Pong:

 <img src="https://github.com/woutkolkman/fivepebblespong/blob/master/gifs/fivepebblesbreakout.gif" height="400">

 And apply it to generally all directions and not draw game UI.

 Originally ratrat44's idea: https://www.youtube.com/watch?v=X-k5ytvMFQ4

-Please report any bug, problem or feature request via the [Issues](https://github.com/woutkolkman/fivepebblespong/issues) tab, or on the Steam Workshop page, or message me on the [Rain World Discord](https://discord.gg/rainworld): Maxi Mol#3079
 If you find a bug, please do not report it on [the upstream issues page](https://github.com/woutkolkman/fivepebblespong/issues), as it's probably the horrible code of my fork that's causing your issues, *unless* it's still present on the original.